 irse, marcharse

-Are you going away for Christmas, or are you staying at home.
+Are you going away for Christmas, or are you

 GO BACK